krustowski/littr/README.md

 + ~~post's timestamp is assigned on the client's side, therefore allowing the client to manipulate the flow order~~
 + [...] the actual usermap could one obtain using sniffing on the register page via nickname field brute-force changing; the obtained map would be a partial (can't elaborate) usermap copy of the genuine database (to be fixed)

-### roadmap to v0.23
-+ implement searching for flow using hashtags

-### roadmap to v0.22
+### roadmap to v0.22/v0.23/v0.24
++ add periodic subscription checker (older than a week will be deleted on no activity)
++ add timestamp to a subscription
 + fix flow reorganize glitch (single page, after post deletion etc)
 + implement Ctrl+Enter to submit posts like YouTube
 + implement forgotten password recovery
 + implement mailing (verification mails) on backend
++ implement searching for flow using hashtags
 + improve the UI (review issues related to UI on Github)

 ### roadmap to v0.21
-+ add periodic subscription checker (older than a week will be deleted on no activity)
-+ add timestamp to a subscription
 + ~~implement simple notification service (wip)~~
 + ~~implement subscriptions (SubscriptionCache)~~
++ ~~show user's profile on top of the flow single page view~~

 ### roadmap to v0.20
 + ~~fix thumbnail multiple-loading on scroll~~